Last updated March 2014 to comply with the new Australian Privacy Principles 2014

 However, you should keep in mind that the transmission of information over the Internet is not completely secure or error-free.
 In particular, e-mail sent to or from this website may not be secure, and you should therefore take special care in deciding what information you send to us via e-mail.

 Participation in our surveys is voluntary.
 If you do not wish to take part in any future surveys from The ORU, please send an email to firstname.lastname@example.org with the word 'unsubscribe' in the subject heading or reply to the latest survey invitation by clicking on the "Click here to unsubscribe" link located toward the bottom of the invitation.
-You can also call us on 1300-364-138 during business hours or leave a phone message out of business hours.
-(Please include your email address and ID in your response).

 In this policy "personal information" has the same meaning as under the Privacy Act.